rebma-io/lab/docs/projects/replacement-microscope-base/index.md

 Machinist friends would certainly scoff, but it works for what I need it for, where it's not really a reference plane to anything else.

-Finally, I screwed in the support for the microscope head, and Bob's your uncle.
+Finally, I screwed in the support for the microscope head (with the M6x1.0-12 screws), and Bob's your uncle.
 I threw one of the neat [IMSA Guy HP-reproduction analog protoboards](https://www.youtube.com/watch?v=-DdpwAWd7eg) to see how it
 worked: